At a Glance: Best AK Triggers

-There are thousands of videos on disassembling the AK47 trigger, one of the best ones is done by Nate Schultz and the link is included at the bottom of the article for reference.
-Word of caution that I don’t think anyone really stresses enough, the AK47 trigger spring is a coiled spring and it is a BITCH when it snaps you in the hand.
-Imagine a very small mouse trap, it got me twice and I was shocked at how much power that little spring has.
-After complete removal of the safety, and the entire fire control group you are ready to go and your gun should look something like this.
+There are thousands of videos on disassembling the AK47 trigger, one of the best ones is done by Nate Schultz, and the link is included at the bottom of the article for reference.
+Word of caution that I don’t think anyone really stresses enough, the AK47 trigger spring is coiled, and it is a BITCH when it snaps your hand.
+Imagine a very small mousetrap, it got me twice, and I was shocked at how much power that little spring has.
+After complete removal of the safety and the entire fire control group, you are ready to go, and your gun should look something like this.

-Once I had the old trigger removed and set aside I brought up the ALG/Geissele instal videos that are very long but extremely detailed and helpful.
-In today’s day there is a fairly good chance that whatever you are wanting to do, someone else has done and made a video about it.
-This is exactly what Geissele did.
-Even if you don’t choose a Gissele trigger the video does an outstanding job of laying out how the AK family of rifles trigger and safety interact.
-Since the AKT came out many top manufacturers such as Rifle Dynamics of Las Vegas, Nevada have been using them on custom builds.
+Once I had the old trigger removed and set aside, I brought up the ALG/Geissele install videos that are very long but extremely detailed and helpful.
+Today, there is a fairly good chance that whatever you want to do, someone else has done and made a video about it.
+That is what Geissele did.
+Even if you don’t choose a Gissele trigger, the video does an outstanding job of laying out how the AK family of rifles trigger and safety interact.
+Since the AKT came out, many top manufacturers such as Rifle Dynamics of Las Vegas, Nevada have been using them on custom builds.
 That speaks volumes.

-I will say that the AKM (AK47) I was using is my old faithful Atlantic Arms built from a 1979 Polish parts kit with Krebs safety and I needed to install the supplied roll pin that was mentioned in the video.
-This came as a shock to me but i considered the tolerance variable allowed in any AK rifle and went forward slowly.
+I will say that the AKM (AK47) I was using is my old faithful Atlantic Arms built from a 1979 Polish parts kit with Krebs safety, and I needed to install the supplied roll pin that was mentioned in the video.
+That came as a shock to me, but I considered the tolerance variable allowed in any AK rifle and went forward slowly.
 I must have disassembled and checked the spacing on the roll pin eight times while sanding it down slightly with a small micro file.
-I went slow and just told myself to only take off a little at a time and make sure the safety locked up rock solid.
-The process took some time but I now feel 100% comfortable with taking apart my AK trigger.
+I went slow and just told myself only to take off a little at a time and make sure the safety locked up rock solid.
+The process took some time, but I now feel 100% comfortable with taking apart my AK trigger.

-Once I was sure the safety would lock up and clear the hammer and trigger while being disengaged I lubed and reassembled the rifle and tried it on some snap caps first, then some live rounds.
+Once I was sure the safety would lock up and clear the hammer and trigger while being disengaged, I lubed and reassembled the rifle and tried it on some snap caps first, then some live rounds.
 I can proudly say that I’ve successfully installed my first AK trigger, and if I can do it, then anyone can.
-Once I was sure it was good to go I grabbed my Lyman digital trigger pull gauge so that I could semi scientifically say what the trigger pull was.
+Once I was sure it was good to go, I grabbed my Lyman digital trigger pull gauge so that I could semi scientifically say what the trigger pull was.
 The average was between 2.22 lbs and 2.6 lbs.
-That seemed very odd to be so I rechecked it several more times.
-That weight seems really low but it feels much better than the Tapco G2 for several reasons.
+That seemed very odd to me, so I rechecked it several more times.
+That weight seems really low, but it feels much better than the Tapco G2 for several reasons.

 My overall experience with the ALG Defense AKT trigger has been amazing.
-The frustration of having to fit the roll pin and file it down was short lived and left me with a rifle with a fantastic trigger.
-This trigger is great for people who are building an AK rifle that need U.S. made components (counts as three), or anyone who is tired of a squishy trigger than sometimes come on AK family of rifles.
-The cost of the ALG trigger is reasonable at $49.00 and available threw our friend RobSki at the AK Operators Union Local 47-74 Store.
+The frustration of having to fit the roll pin and file it down was short-lived and left me with a rifle with a fantastic trigger.
+This trigger is excellent for people who are building an AK rifle that need US-made components (counts as three), or anyone who is tired of a squishy trigger than sometimes come on AK family of rifles.
+The cost of the ALG trigger is reasonable at $49.00, and available threw our friend RobSki at the AK Operators Union Local 47-74 Store.
 The link is provided below.

-We will be running a few thousand round test of the ALG Defense AKT trigger in the next few weeks, be sure to check back for video and comments from the range day portion of this install.
+We will be running a few thousand round tests of the ALG Defense AKT trigger in the next few weeks, be sure to check back for video and comments from the range day portion of this install.
 We will have several different shooters try this out and get their impressions as well.
-Until then here is one final picture of the trigger installed, If you look closely you can see the roll pin installed.
+Until then, here is one final picture of the trigger installed.
+If you look closely, you can see the roll pin installed.